peytoncordero/DRI25/command-line.md

 The total of words in the file should be 2,298,575.
 </Secret>

-**What is new in this command?**
+### The symbol `-`
+**What did we do here?**

 We had two commands combined as one single line with a pipe.
 The first command, `cat`, is to display the text of nypl_items.csv.
 The second command is `wc -w`.
 It asks the computer to print the number of words. `wc` stands for 'word count'.
 The symbol `-` is a new element for us.
 It marks that the immediate element that follows it is a *flag*.

 Flags indicate options that belong to specific commands.
 For example, in the command `wc` we have various options.
 We used `-w` to select the `number of words`, but it could also be `wc -l` to show the number of lines or `wc -m` to count the number of characters.
-You can try these other commands if you want to explore further.
+You can try these by making changes in our last command.
+Remember that you can use the arrows to make the task easier.

 ## Viewing Data in the command line